 Bad — The Cemetery

 There’s a ton of symbolism peppered throughout the fourth season, particularly in scenes involving Max.
-One in particular sees her visiting the grave of her dead brother Billy Hargrove (Dacre Montgomery), who was killed by the Shadow Monster in Season 3.
+One, in particular, sees her visiting the grave of her dead brother, Billy Hargrove (Dacre Montgomery), who was killed by the Shadow Monster in Season 3.

 Good: Eleven’s Powers

-Perhaps the biggest clue of all is the gut-wrenching scene in which Eleven can’t locate Max using her telepathic abilities, which suggests that Max is indeed dead but that her body is still alive.
+Perhaps the biggest clue of all is the gut-wrenching scene in which Eleven can’t locate Max using her telepathic abilities, which suggests that Max is dead but that her body is still alive.

-That said, if Max’s mind is lost somewhere in the Upside Down or somewhere between realities, it’s likely Eleven — who has become stronger with each season — will try to find her and restore her mind somehow.
+That said, if Max’s mind is lost somewhere in the Upside Down or somewhere between realities, it’s likely that Eleven — who has become stronger with each season — will try to find her and restore her mind somehow.
 Stranger things have happened.

 Bad — Max Isn’t an Original Stranger Things Character

-Stranger Things is, of course, a science fiction franchise, and though we see plenty of “miracles” throughout the show, we’re just not convinced Max is going to be able to pull through after her deadly encounter with Vecna.
+Stranger Things is, of course, a science fiction franchise, and though we see plenty of “miracles” throughout the show, we’re just not convinced Max is going to be able to pull through after her encounter with Vecna.
 That said, her friends won’t give up without a fight.

-If the epic Season 4 finale proves anything, it’s that these characters are incredibly resilient.
-Eleven is a teenage girl who goes up against Vecna in a hell dimension; a starved and frozen-to-the-bones Jim Hopper goes toe to toe with a Demogorgon; Eddie Munson sacrifices himself to a horde of monstrous bats to create a distraction; and Nancy Wheeler becomes the ultimate final girl when she faces off against Vecna in his corporeal form.
+After all, Eleven is a teenage girl who goes up against Vecna in a hell dimension; a starved and frozen-to-the-bones Jim Hopper goes toe to toe with a Demogorgon; Eddie Munson sacrifices himself to a horde of monstrous bats to create a distraction; and Nancy Wheeler becomes the ultimate final girl when she faces off against Vecna in his corporeal form.

 Stranger Things Season 1 — 4

-Season 4 stars Joe Keery (Steve Harrington), Winona Ryder (Joyce Byers), David Harbour (Jim Hopper), Finn Wolfhard (Mike Wheeler), Millie Bobby Brown (Eleven/Jane Hopper), Gaten Matarazzo (Dustin Henderson), Joseph Quinn (Eddie Munson), Paul Reiser (Dr. Sam Owens), Caleb McLaughlin (Lucas Sinclair), Natalia Dyer (Nancy Wheeler), Matthew Modine (Papa/Martin Brenner), Maya Hawke (Robin Buckley), Charlie Heaton (Jonathan Byers), Sadie Sink (Max Mayfield), Noah Schnapp (Will Byers), and Jamie Campbell Bower (Vecna/One/Henry Creel).
+Stranger Things stars Joe Keery (Steve Harrington), Winona Ryder (Joyce Byers), David Harbour (Jim Hopper), Finn Wolfhard (Mike Wheeler), Millie Bobby Brown (Eleven/Jane Hopper), Gaten Matarazzo (Dustin Henderson), Joseph Quinn (Eddie Munson), Paul Reiser (Dr. Sam Owens), Caleb McLaughlin (Lucas Sinclair), Natalia Dyer (Nancy Wheeler), Matthew Modine (Papa/Martin Brenner), Maya Hawke (Robin Buckley), Charlie Heaton (Jonathan Byers), Sadie Sink (Max Mayfield), Noah Schnapp (Will Byers), and Jamie Campbell Bower (Vecna/One/Henry Creel).

 Stranger Things seasons 1 — 4 are streaming on Netflix.